darrenjw/isba2021/Talk/talk.md

 * It also makes code much easier to *test* for correct behaviour
 * Category theory is in many ways the mathematical study of (associative) composition, and this leads to useful insights

+## Bayesian computation

+* *map-reduce* operations on *functorial* data collections can trivially parallelise (and distribute):
+    * Likelihood evaluations for big data
+	* ABC algorithms
+	* SMC re-weighting and re-sampling
+* Gibbs sampling algorithms can be implemented as *cobind* operations on an appropriately coloured (parallel) *comonadic* conditional independence graph
+* *Probabilistic programming languages* (PPLs) can be implemented as embedded domain specific languages (DSLs) trivially using *for/do* syntax for *monadic composition* in conjunction with *probability monads*
+* Automatic differentiation (AD) for compute graphs is particularly natural in functional languages, facilitating gradient-based algorithms such as MALA, HMC and PDMP

+## Summary

+* All of the programming languages commonly used for Bayesian computation are poorly suited to the task
+* Functional programming languages borrowing ideas from *Cartesian closed categories* provide an excellent foundation for scalable modelling and computation
+    * Concepts from category theory, such as *functors*, *monads* and *comonads* provide a useful framework for organising computation
+* Functional languages are particularly elegant and powerful for probabilistic and differentiable programming
+* This isn't about one particular programming language (eg. *Scala* or *Haskell*), or language syntax - it is about a class of languages:
+    * Statically typed compiled functional programming languages with type inference and higher-kinded types

 ## Further information